robotism/lively-wallpaper-fluid-clock/README.md

 > note: i have installed TranslucentTB also

 ## Usage

 1. method 1
     download all of this repo files to lively theme dir
 2. method 2
     add this online github page to lively

+You can use [https://convertio.co/zh/webm-converter/](https://convertio.co/zh/webm-converter/) to convert gif to webm as background

 ## License